labradorescence/HAE-NYEO-SWIMWEAR/README.md

 ## Built with
-* [ActiveRecord] (https://github.com/rails/rails/tree/master/activerecord): interface that Rails gives you between the database and your application.
+* [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord): interface that Rails gives you between the database and your application.
 It is an implementation of the Active Record pattern which itself is a description of an Object Relational Mapping system.

-* [Require_all] (https://github.com/jarmo/require_all) allows you to execute code from other files without having to shovel in directories beforehand.
+* [Require_all](https://github.com/jarmo/require_all) allows you to execute code from other files without having to shovel in directories beforehand.

-* [sqlite3] (https://rubygems.org/gems/sqlite3/versions/1.3.11) a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
+* [sqlite3](https://rubygems.org/gems/sqlite3/versions/1.3.11) a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.

 * [TTY::Prompt](https://github.com/piotrmurach/tty-prompt): interactive command line prompt that let users to navigate menus using arrows